Skip to content

 }

-Or use Claude Code's MCP command:
+Or use Claude Code's MCP command (pass the absolute path after --):

 bash

-claude mcp add --transport stdio --scope user hebb -- hebb-mcp
+claude mcp add --transport stdio --scope user hebb -- "$(which hebb-mcp)"

 claude mcp list